AchilleSalaun/starter-academic/README.md

 ```

 If you're really happy about your work: commit and push the changes from your working directory.
-Then, compile the changes with the command
+Then, compile the changes with the command:

 ```
 hugo
 ```

-before to go in the public sub-directory:
+before to go in the following sub-directory:

 ```
 cd ./public
 ```

 where you can commit and push the changes made by Hugo.
+Note that this is a second git repository linked to your GitHub page.

 If you are setting up a new working directory, you may have to re-set up that second git repository again.
-In that case, help can be found [here](https://levelup.gitconnected.com/build-a-personal-website-with-github-pages-and-hugo-6c68592204c7).
+In that case, instructions can be found [here](https://levelup.gitconnected.com/build-a-personal-website-with-github-pages-and-hugo-6c68592204c7).

 <!--
 [![Analytics](https://ga-beacon.appspot.com/UA-78646709-2/academic-kickstart/readme?pixel)](https://github.com/igrigorik/ga-beacon)